BO-HHS-CS/hhs-ws-bag-of-words/README.md

 </details>

 ### MultiLabelBinarizer
-Create binary matrix indicating the presense or absense of a token using `MultiLabelBinarizer` from `sklearn.preprocessing`.
+Create a binary matrix indicating the presence or absence of a token using `MultiLabelBinarizer` from `sklearn.preprocessing`.
 ### Naive Bayes Classifier
 Create Naive Bayes classifier for multinomial models using the binary matrix with `MultinomialNB()` from `sklearn.naive_bayes`.
 ### Evaluate Model